yoshinorimurakami/AirPrint-Printer-Paper-Size-Viewer/README.md

 *Solution*: This iPhone App displays and prints all available paper sizes of target printer.
 It displays and prints all physical paper sizes and printable areas of the papers.

 *Discussion*: This App is for developer who deals with AirPrint Printers.
-This App includes test print with various width x height ratio images.
+This App includes printing various width x height ratio images to a selected paper.